Milwaukee MW600 dissolved oxygen meter

 The probe uses an oxygen-permeable polytetrafluroethylene (PTFE) membrane sensor that requires periodic replacement.
 When it becomes wrinkled or has stretch marks, it's time to replace it.
 See Milwaulkee MA841 spare membrane.
 We suggest picking up an extra bottle of Milwaukee MA9071 oxygen electrolyte solution (used for calibration) at the same time.

-For complete details see our Aerating / Oxygenating Wort guide.
+For more information see our Aerating / Oxygenating Wort guide.

 Purchasing through our affiliate links helps support our site at no extra cost to you.
 We thank you!